How to apply

 All necessary information to do with applications, including how and when to apply, references, interview dates etc can be found within the Clearing House website.

-The selection and appointment procedure reflects the close involvement of the NHS areas, and their wish to encourage recruitment into the profession in their localities.
+The selection and appointment procedure reflects the close involvement of the NHS Boards, and their wish to encourage recruitment into the profession in their localities.
 Please read the Applicant Guidance for people applying to our programme here:

 Firstly, all applications are screened to ensure they meet requirements relating to degree class, work permit status and GBC.
 It is your responsibility to ensure that your references and other supporting documents are submitted to the Clearing House according to their deadlines.
 Candidates with incomplete applications, including those missing references, will NOT be offered interview places.

-Applicants who have not been placed on this shortlist and who will not pass on to the second stage of selection are informed by the end of February that they have been unsuccessful.
+Applicants who have not been placed on the shortlist and who will not pass on to the second stage of selection are informed by the end of February that they have been unsuccessful.

-At the second stage, short-listed applicants are contacted, and asked to rank order the training models and the NHS areas in which training posts are located.
-This year we will also ask candidates to provide short written answers to several questions and to complete an online Situational Judgment Task which is designed to assess capacity to make sound judgements in complex situations.
+At the second stage, short-listed applicants are contacted, and asked to rank order the training models and the NHS Boards in which training posts are located.
+We will also ask candidates to provide short written answers to several questions and to complete an online Situational Judgment Task which is designed to assess capacity to make sound judgements in complex situations.

 The questions will be sent by email to short-listed candidates in early February with a period of about a week for responses to be provided electronically.
 Candidates should therefore ensure that they have regular access to the email address that they provided on their Clearing House form at that time and check their Junk/Spam boxes as well as their Inbox on a regular basis.

 Candidates who have been unsuccessful at stage two will be notified by the end of March and will be informed as to which element of the selection process led to their application being unsuccessful.